isongjosiah/driftwatcher/README.md

 ## 3. Usage Examples

 This section demonstrates how to use the CLI tool, providing clear examples for common functionalities.

+_Command Flags Reference_
+The `detect` command supports the following flags to customize its behavior:

+- `--configfile` (string, required): Specifies the path to your Terraform configuration file.
+This can be a Terraform state file (`.tfstate``) or an HCL configuration file (`.tf`).
+It is highly recommended to use a`.tfstate` file for accurate drift detection.

+- `--attributes` (string slice, default: `instance_type`): A comma-separated list of resource attributes to check for drift.
+For example:`instance_type,ami`.

+- `--awsprofile` (string, default: `default`): The name of the AWS profile to use for authenticating with AWS services.
+This corresponds to profiles configured in your ~/.aws/credentials or ~/.aws/config files.

+- `--provider` (string, default: `aws`): Specifies the cloud provider to interact with.
+Currently, only aws is supported.

+- `--resource` (string, default: `aws_instance`): Defines the specific type of resource to check for drift.
+For AWS, only `aws_instance` is currently supported

+- `--output-file (string)`: If provided, the drift report will be written to this file in JSON format.
+If omitted, the report will be printed to standard output (stdout).

+- `--state-manager` (string, default: `terraform`): Specifies the state manager type to use for parsing your configuration.
+Currently, only terraform is supported.

+- `--localstack-url` (string): If provided, the tool will connect to a LocalStack instance at this URL for AWS API calls, useful for local development and testing.
+When used, `DRIFT_LOCALSTACK_URL`` and`DRIFT_LOCALSTACK_REGION` environment variables are temporarily set.

+- `--localstackregion` (string, default: `us-east-1``): Specifies the AWS region to use when connecting to LocalStack.
+Only relevant when`--localstack-url` is also provided.

 ### Basic Usage